kristapsdz/acme-client/README.md

 Please see
 [kristaps.bsd.lv/letskencrypt](https://kristaps.bsd.lv/letskencrypt) for
-stable releases: this repository is for current development of the the [OpenBSD](http://www.openbsd.org) version, requiring requires OpenBSD 5.9 or greater.
+stable releases: this repository is for current development of the [OpenBSD](http://www.openbsd.org) version, requiring requires OpenBSD 5.9 or greater.
 For the portable version (Mac OS X, Linux, FreeBSD, NetBSD, older OpenBSD) see